portworx/px-docs/applications/hadoop-docker.md

 # Introduction
 Apache Hadoop, inspired by work first done at Google,  is a collection of services designed for the distributed processing of large data sets across clusters of commodity servers.
 It was developed out of the need to analyze very large datasets without requiring super computer resources.
 The Hadoop ecosystem includes many projects, some of most popular include:

-Hadoop Common – contains libraries and utilities needed by other Hadoop modules;
+*Hadoop Common* – contains libraries and utilities needed by other Hadoop modules;

 Hadoop Distributed File System (HDFS) – a distributed file-system that stores data on commodity machines, providing very high aggregate bandwidth across the cluster;

-Hadoop YARN – a platform responsible for managing computing resources in clusters and using them for scheduling users' applications
+*Hadoop YARN* – a platform responsible for managing computing resources in clusters and using them for scheduling users' applications

-Hadoop MapReduce – an implementation of the MapReduce programming model for large-scale data processing.
+*Hadoop MapReduce* – an implementation of the MapReduce programming model for large-scale data processing.

-Hbase- A scalable, distributed database that supports structured data storage for large tables.
+*Hbase*- A scalable, distributed database that supports structured data storage for large tables.

-Hive - A data warehouse infrastructure that provides data summarization and ad hoc querying.
+*Hive* - A data warehouse infrastructure that provides data summarization and ad hoc querying.

 HDFS manages the persistence layer for Hadoop, with stateless services like YARN speaking to HDFS.
 HDFS has built-in data replication and so is resilient against host failure.
 Because data replication can also be provided at the storage level by Portworx, a typical question is: should I ensure high-availability of my Hadoop workloads through HDFS itself, through my storage, or a combination of the two?
 This Production Operations Guide to Running Hadoop is aimed at helping answer this question by showing how to use HDFS replication alongside Portworx to speed up recovery times, increase density and simplify operations.